New 2021 Volkswagen ID.3 Electric

 There is also a new plug-in PHEV option which Volkswagen claim will give the Tiguan an all-electric range of around 31 miles, but we don't know if this version will be available to order through the Motability Scheme.

-Expected Volkswagen Tiguan Motability launch date: Out Now
+Volkswagen Tiguan Motability launch date: Order Now

 New Cars That Could Join The Motability Scheme Price Guide In 2021

 The all-new BMW 2 Series coupe is expected to look very different to any other current 2 Series model.
 BMW have already announced that it will be the only 2 Series to feature a rear-wheel drive setup.
 The engine range will be shared with the current 1 Series range, and it's almost certain that the interior design will be as well, so expect entry-level trims to get an 8.8-inch touchscreen, LED headlights and smartphone mirroring as standard.